-The decision for no further action encompasses the soil at the BFSA Source Removal AOC.
+The decision for no further action encompasses both soil and groundwater at the Building 117 Source Removal AOC.
 The site does not pose an unacceptable risk to human health and the environment.

 2.5 Site Characteristics

 The former Griffiss AFB covered approximately 3,552 contiguous acres in the lowlands of the Mohawk River Valley in Rome, Oneida County, New York.
 Topography within the valley is relatively flat, with elevations on the former Griffiss AFB ranging from 435 to 595 feet above mean sea level.
 Three Mile Creek, Six Mile Creek (both of which drain into the New York State (NYS) Barge Canal, located to the south of the base), and several state-designated wetlands are located on the former Griffiss AFB, which is bordered by the Mohawk River on the west.
 Due to its high average precipitation and predominantly silty sands, the former Griffiss AFB is considered a groundwater recharge zone.